johnperry-math/AoC2015/README.md

   In retrospect I feel pretty stupid: I probably would have needed help anyway, but I really should have thought to _reduce_ the target to the source, rather than try to _build_ the target from the source.
+* My solution to Part 2 is not the optimal solution, by the way.
+  Apparently you can just work out a nice mathematical formula for it!